OasisArtisan/Facer/Facer/Facer/Data/README.txt

 - Each student must have a unique ID
 - Deleting a student from the enrolled students dictionary does not remove its reference from attendance records.
   This can be solved easily by iterating over all records however the question is do we want to do that ?
-- I should add more checks when adding removing students / records to enforce the integrity of the data structure.
+- I should add more checks when adding removing students / records to enforce that only one student object is created for each student.